K1297/BitLogix/README.md

 * **Metamask:** Metamask, a popular Ethereum wallet extension, is seamlessly integrated to facilitate secure transactions, account management, and interactions with the BitTorrent chain.
 * **Backend:** BitLogix's backend infrastructure supports data management and decentralized file storage.
 * **MongoDB:** A scalable and flexible NoSQL database that stores essential data related to user accounts, product details, and transaction history.
+* **Pinata SDK:** The Pinata SDK plays a crucial role in enabling secure and decentralized data storage.
 * **IPFS:** A distributed file system for storing and retrieving large files and IPFS URIs associated with NFTs.
 IPFS ensures data availability and reliability while reducing centralized data dependencies.

 # Local installation